faizalrf/documentation/mariadb-enterprise-setup.md

 ### Replicaiton

-Now that all the required users have been created on Master node, we can proceed with setting up the replicaiton.
+Now that all the required users have been created on the Master node, we can proceed with setting up the replication.
 Once the replication has started successfully, all the created users will automatically replicate and sync with the slave node.

-To setup the slave node, we shouldd have already Installed MariaDB and all the `server.cnf` file configuration should be already in.
+To setup the slave node, we should have already Installed MariaDB and all the `server.cnf` file configurations should be already in.

 Take note of the Master server's IP address as we will need it when setting up the slave.

-We will execute the following command on the SLAVE node to set the replicaiton
+We will execute the following command on the SLAVE node to set the replication

 ```sql
 SET GLOBAL GTID_SLAVE_POS='';